YangLi1/01_Git_and_Intro/README.md

 #### 4. Your choice: Morin, Exercise 1.2, 1.3, or 1.4 (pick one)

-by pushing the second newest element so its now "on top" of the stack, and then poping the version of that element that was second newest, then repeating that process with the third then fourth until you get to the original bottom of the stack it will be reversed. for example : 1,2,3,4 --> push: 1,2,3,4,3 then pop: 1,2,4,3 --> push: 1,2,4,3,2 then pop: 1,4,3,2, --> push: 1,4,3,2,1 then pop: 4,3,2,1.
+CHOICE IS 1.4

+by pushing all the elements onto a stack and then popping them all, they will be reversed.

 Note: You should not need to write any real computer code for any of these.
 Instead, explain how you would approach the problem using a combination of English and pseudocode.
 The goal is to write something that is understandable by any programmer, even if the two of you have never used the same computer language.
 (In other words, assume the other person does not know the syntax of Java or C/C++, but knows the basic programming constructs such as for loops, if statements, variables, and so on.)